Kishor1407/MVIT_Library_Bootstrap/README.md

 # MVIT Library

 MVIT Library is a simple website for the library at MVIT College, created using the Bootstrap framework.
-This project serves as a learning project to understand Bootstrap and web development.
+This project serves as a learning project to understand Bootstrap and front-end web development.

 ## Demo
 You can see a live demo of the MVIT Library website at https://kishor-mvit-library.netlify.app/